rada-ii/celebrity-chatbot-web/README.md

 ```

 ## Contributing
-This is a learning project.
-Feel free to fork and experiment.
+Feel free to fork and experiment with this learning project.

 ## License
 MIT License - feel free to use for educational purposes.